Hostages freed from mosque in Central African Republic

-DAKAR About 1,000 people held hostage since the weekend by armed militias in a mosque amid violent clashes in southeastern Central African Republic have been freed, U.N. officials said on Monday.
+DAKAR (Reuters) - About 1,000 people held hostage since the weekend by armed militias in a mosque amid violent clashes in southeastern Central African Republic have been freed, U.N. officials said on Monday.

 "I can confirm that the mosque is now empty.
 The last 250 men inside until this afternoon have been transferred out," said Herve Verhoosel, spokesman for the U.N. peacekeeping mission (MINUSCA), by telephone from Bangui.